 You can self-update any of your environments prior to the scheduled service update.
 If you have self-updated to the latest version on an environment, then the scheduled service update will not apply an update on that environment again.

 Change the default sandbox environment

 If you already have selected a default sandbox environment, and want to change it with one of the additional sandbox environments, the change will take effect in the next scheduled service update.

 Pause service updates

 Additional sandbox environments can't be paused independently.
 However, if you pause the default sandbox environment, then both the production environment and additional sandbox environments will be paused automatically.
 If you pause the production environment, then additional sandbox environments will also be paused.

 The current pause service updates policy still applies.

-If your additional sandbox environments are scheduled for an update, you will receive reminder email notifications 6 days prior to the scheduled service update.
-After the update completes, you will also receive email notification regarding the update result for each environment.
+If your additional sandbox environments are scheduled for an update, you'll receive reminder email notifications 6 days prior to the scheduled service update.
+After the update completes, you'll also receive email notification regarding the update result for each environment.